ArmisSecurity/armis-sdk-python/README.md

 ## Usage

 All interaction with the SDK happens through the `ArmisSdk` class.
-You'll need 3 things:
+You'll need three things:

 1. **Tenant name**: The name of the tenant you want to interact with.
 2. **Secret key**: The secret key associated with the tenant, obtained from the tenant itself.
-3. **Client id**: A unique identifier for you application.
+3. **Client id**: A unique identifier for your application.
 Currently, this can be any string.

 You can either provide these values using the environment variables `ARMIS_TENANT`, `ARMIS_SECRET_KEY`, and `ARMIS_CLIENT_ID`:
 ```python